samuelco1997/samuelco1997.github.io/index.md

 # Welcome to Sam C.'s Portfolio

 This site showcases my data science and analytics-related academic projects, work projects, and passion projects.
-My consolidated github repository for these projects can be found [here](https://github.com/samuelco1997/Portfolio), and the links to each can be found below for easier access:
+My consolidated GitHub repository for these projects can be found [here](https://github.com/samuelco1997/Portfolio), and the links to each can be found below for easier access:

 ## 🔬 Projects